txemagon/maintenance/README.md

 #### execute_as

 Maneuver that locally executes one program as another user.
-There are several techniques to achieve this, but certainly, this is amazing because can ride an ssh conection.
+There are several techniques to achieve this, but certainly, this is amazing because it can ride an ssh conection.

 Usage: